Dear TEAK Community,

 Diversity, Equity, Inclusion, and Belonging at TEAK

 We define equity as the promotion of opportunities that acknowledge, celebrate, and value our community members’ visible and invisible identities.
 We seek to encourage access for students to fulfill their academic potential and personal goals and cultivate a sense of belonging for all.
-We do not tolerate discrimination based on ability status, ethnicity, gender identity, sexual orientation, race, or religion.
+We do not tolerate discrimination based on ability, socioeconomic status, ethnicity, gender identity, sexual orientation, race, or religion.

 Since our founding, TEAK has committed to serving diverse students but has not always taken an antiracist approach to our programming and operations.
 We acknowledge the past harms and commit to doing better by our students.

-We understand that the work required to become an equitable and antiracist organization extends across all departments from program staff, communications and development, the executive leadership team, and our board.
+We understand that the work required to become an equitable and antiracist organization extends across all departments from program staff, communications and development, the executive leadership team, and our Board.

 As an organization, we commit to the following actions:

-- Speak out on the issues that affect all of our constituents.
+- Speaking out on the issues that affect all of our constituents.
 We specifically commit to holding our partner schools and organizations accountable by outlining our expectations and offering our resources and expertise relative to race, equity, and justice issues.

 To hold ourselves accountable and maintain our progress toward our goal of being an anti-racist and inclusive organization, we will: